mvinibap/trend-analyzer/Trend Analyzer - v0.1.md

 🔗 PriceService (domain), HttpPriceClient (HTTP) and PriceRepository (DAO)

-(Examples provided in Portuguese version remain unchanged; they would be implemented the same way with English logs/messages.)
+(Examples remain unchanged; they would be implemented the same way with English logs/messages.)

 ⸻